haidaoxiaofei/Mapbox-offline-mbtiles/QUICKSTART.md

 This guide will take you through the process of adding a map to your Android app.
-It assumes you have a Java IDE with the Android SDK installed, and an app project open.
+It assumes you have a Java IDE (like Eclipse or IntelliJ IDEA) with the [Android SDK](http://developer.android.com/sdk/index.html) installed, and an app project open.

 ###Adding the SDK to your project

-The quickest way is just to download the JAR from our the GitHub repository.
-If you want to build from source to use experimental features and the latest fixes, read the README file in the repo.
+The quickest way is just to download the [JAR from our the GitHub repository](https://github.com/mapbox/mapbox-android-sdk/blob/master/mapbox-android-sdk.jar).
+If you want to build from source to use experimental features and the latest fixes, read the [README](https://github.com/mapbox/mapbox-android-sdk/blob/master/README.md) file in the repo.
 Once you've got the JAR, add it to the build path of your IDE.

 ###The MapView
 The ```MapView``` class is the key component of our library.
-It behaves like any other ```ViewGroup``` and its behavior can be changed statically with an XML layout file, or programmatically during runtime.
+It behaves like any other ```ViewGroup``` and its behavior can be changed statically with an [XML layout](http://developer.android.com/guide/topics/ui/declaring-layout.html) file, or programmatically during runtime.

 #### XML layout
 To add the ```MapView``` as a layout element, add the following to your xml file: